As an attorney, you might wish to put pressure on opposing counsel in litigation.

 Perhaps you aim to showcase your experience and insights — to build awareness, attract more clients, keep in touch with referral sources and increase customer loyalty.

 News coverage will help drive attendance and spur ticket sales to an event.

 Here are examples of the power of communications.
 Let’s review these together and consider which ones are relevant to your goals.
-You can reach me at 212.677.5770 and email Janet@JanetLFalk.com.
+Contact me at Janet@JanetLFalk.com , set an appointment here or call me at 212.677.5770..